BarelyAPrincess/ChioriWebServer/README.md

     * Implements the Dropbox API into the Server API
   * Let's Encrypt
     * Issues and Renews SSL Certificates from the Let's Encrypt CA
+  * Email Plugin
+    * Allows easy emailing using the JavaSE Email API
   * ZXing Plugin
     * Implements the barcode rendering libraries by ZXing into the Server API
 * Released under the Mozilla Public License, version 2.0.